plenus-cloud/plenuslb/README.md

 The idea is that the pool of available IP addresses is preassigned:
 - in the bare metal scenario a pool of IP addresses is reserved for the kubernetes cluster
-- on a cloud provider the IP addresses will be manually acquired, for example on Hetzner you will have to buy the IP addresses in the project accesible to PlenusLB throught the given token
+- on a cloud provider the IP addresses will be manually acquired, for example on Hetzner you will have to buy the IP addresses in the project accessible to PlenusLB through the given token

 Then it is necessary to create a PersistentIPPool containing the addresses.